SimpleDataLabsInc/prophecy-docs/docs/concepts/fabrics/create_a_fabric.md

 ### **Prophecy Managed**

 Using this option, you can create a 14-Day Free Trial Fabric, On Prophecy Managed Databricks.
-This you can use when trying out Prophecy and when you don't want to spawn your own Spark Execution Environment.
+You can use this when trying out Prophecy and when you don't want to connect your own Spark Execution Environment to Prophecy.
 We already have some sample data and tables created to try out the different functionalities.
 Please refer below video for step-by-step example

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>